Urinary Tract Infection (UTI) in Cats

 Bacterial urinary tract infections (UTIs) are a fairly common condition among cats.
 While UTIs are usually relatively easy to diagnose and cure, they can develop into a more serious condition if left untreated.
 Urinary tract infections can occur in both young and old cats.
-However, they tend to be much more common in females than in males.

 In This Article